If you are injured in a personal injury case, you cannot wait ten years to file a claim against a person who negligently caused the accident.

-In the state of Wisconsin, the statute of limitations is three years from the date of the accident that led to the personal injury claim.
-However, there are exceptions to this general rule; in some situations, the statute of limitations may be shorter than three years.
+In some situations, the statute of limitations may be shorter than three years.
 For instance, if the negligent party was a municipal entity, such as a town or city, then you must give written notice of the injury and the potential claim within 120 days of the incident that led to your injuries.
 Furthermore, if you are a minor or a mentally ill person at the time of the accident, you may be eligible for an extended statute of limitations for your personal injury claim.